otr4j/echonetwork/README.md

 Session identifiers are simply the local and remote address and port of the established connection.

 * Local user session ID: `<local-address-of-connection>:<local-port-of-connection>`
-  For instance, an _otr4j-echoserver_ would use `localhost:8080`.
+  For instance, an _otr4j-echoserver_ would use `192.168.0.1:8080`.
 * Remote user session ID: `<remove-address-of-connection>:<remote-port-of-connection>`
-  For instance, an _otr4j-echoclient_ would use `localhost:31645`.
+  For instance, an _otr4j-echoclient_ would use `192.168.0.1:31645`.
 (Typically an arbitrary port.)
 * If a network name is needed, use `echo`.
 (Probably not, should double-check.)

 _NOTE_ that we use the local address instead of the host name.
-This avoids the possibility for ambiguity.
+This avoids issues due to multiple host names.